Is rheumatoid arthritis associated with extra-articular features and comorbidities?

 |Skeletal body system||Osteoporosis||Minimal trauma fracture, height loss.
 Be vigilant about bone fragility.|

 ImportantMorbidity and mortality associated with cardiovascular disease is one of the most common extra-articular manifestations related to RA.
 Physiotherapists should monitor cardiovascular status closely and work with patients to address risk factors for cardiovascular disease or on-refer if low confidence in this area.
+In particular, support to cease smoking is essential.

 Below are some examples of extra-articular manifestation of RA.